Vans: In popular culture

 Major League Baseball pitcher Michael Lorenzen plays baseball with customized Vans instead of baseball shoes.

 Vans' shoes have often been customized cosmetically by wearers, with many of their painting and drawing patterns being adopted by the company for their official models.
 Most notably, the checkerboard pattern, popular in ska and punk culture, was adopted after the company noticed skateboarders drawing it on their shoes.

 Vans reached nationwide popularity when, in 1982, Sean Penn wore a pair of Vans checkerboard slip-ons as character Jeff Spicoli in Fast Times at Ridgemont High.

 In 2016, the internet meme "Damn Daniel", featuring California teen Daniel Lara wearing Vans, went viral.
 In appreciation, the company gave Lara a lifetime supply of Vans shoes.

+In March 2019, a viral internet challenge called the Vans challenge where people tossed their Vans shoes into the air to see if they land upright was started.

 The Major League Baseball pitcher Michael Lorenzen grew up skateboarding with Vans.
 As of 2023, he plays baseball wearing customized Vans UltraRange Exos with cleats, rather than traditional baseball shoes.
 On August 9, 2023, Lorenzen became the first pitcher to throw a no-hitter in Vans; the Vans will be displayed in the National Baseball Hall of Fame.